From BR Bullpen

 In his major league debut on August 3, 2012, he did a poor job.
 Relieving Kevin Millwood in the 7th inning with a 4-1 deficit against the New York Yankees, the right-hander allowed a single to Russell Martin and a walk to Curtis Granderson.
 Derek Jeter bunted the runners over and Oliver Perez relieved.
 Both runners would score, leaving Capps with a 54.00 ERA for the day.
 He did better after that, though, making 18 appearances for the M's with an ERA of 3.96 in 25 innings. he struck out 28 batters, against only 11 walks and had no decisions.
 He then spent most of the 2013 season in Seattle, apart for 7 games with Tacoma during which he had a 1.64 ERA.
 Things were a bit rougher in the big leagues though, as his ERA in 53 outings was 5.49.
 He had a record of 3-3 and did not record a save, giving up 73 hits in 59 innings.
 However his K/W ratio of 66/23 was quite impressive and indicated he had some significant potential to improve.
 It would need to be with another team, however, as on December 11th, the Mariners traded him to the Miami Marlins in exchange for OF-1B Logan Morrison.
 He pitched 17 times for the Marlins in 2014, with no decisions and a 3.98 ERA in 20 1/3 innings.
 He also pitched 10 times in the minors with three different teams, including some rehabilitation assignments, with an ERA of 1.26 in 14 1/3 innings.

 Early in the 2015 season, while pitching with the AAA New Orleans Zephyrs, he drew attention for his use of a bizarre pitching motion, which had him take a bounce off the pitcher's rubber before planting his left foot almost at the front edge of the mound and delivering the pitch.
 A couple of umpires considered that this was an illegal pitch and called it a ball (it would have been a balk with men on base).
 The Marlins sought clarification of the rules and Capps was told the pitch would be legal if he dragged his back foot and did not elevate it too much in the air.
 He adjusted the motion and returned to the majors where he was suddenly dominant, throwing close to 100 mph.
+He posted outstanding numbers in 30 games, with only 18 hits allowed in 31 innings, 7 walks and a whopping 58 strikeouts.
+He was 1-0, 1.16 but recorded no saves, as he was used as the set-up man for A.J.
+Ramos, recording 11 holds in 13 opportunities.

 Sources include 2012 Mariners Media Guide